The Davis Sisters: Origin

 The Famous Davis Sisters of Philadelphia was founded by Ruth Davis in 1945 in Philadelphia, Pennsylvania.
 Ruth had enlisted in the Women's Air Corp during World War II to fulfill her patriotic aspirations.
 During this time her musical and creative instincts came to the forefront of her personality and the nurturing of her artistic side conflicted with the strict military discipline required of WAC's.
 While she wanted to do her part to rid the world of the Axis evil and minimize Holocaust casualties, she was discharged by the military to Philadelphia in 1945 before the untimely demise of President Franklin Delano Roosevelt and Germany's capitulation.
-The end of the war was definitely in sight but Ruth was left with the task of carving out her place in the world as a young Afro-American woman in a world dominated by men.
+The end of the war was definitely in sight but Ruth was left with the task of carving out her place in the world as a young African-American woman in a world dominated by men.
 Ruth had been continually inspired by music and had heard the Wings Over Jordan Choir in the military, the old Southern-style male quartets on the radio, and heard the newly developing gospel sound in churches and on programs.

 One day in Philadelphia it was raining, visibility was poor and as she was crossing a cobblestone street, she slipped on a trolley track in front of an oncoming trolley.
 She felt someone lift her up and assist her to the sidewalk underneath a store awning.
 When she turned around to thank them, no one was there.
 This experience initially startled her as she thought she was dreaming or in a daze like someone intoxicated, but then the Holy Spirit fell on her and made her realize that this was the answer to her prayer—to have a new purpose in life: to spread the Good News of salvation through Jesus Christ in song.
 She later realized what a blessing her discharge had been as she was given a headstart on her new career and unknown to her at the time, soon hundreds of thousands, possibly millions of military people would be discharged and sent home looking for new careers.
 She felt God had really laid His hand on her.
 Ruth stated to her family that her two musical inspirations, that encouraged her to become a singer, were Ira Tucker and Dinah Washington.

 In 1945, immediately after the rain incident, Ruth rushed home and formed all her sisters into a religious singing group with her playing the piano.
 Alfreda was only 10 years old!
 Ruth was the spiritual motivator behind the group and had strong religious convictions and her faith fired the faith of her sisters even at their young ages.
 The girls used the old Baptist Hymnal, sheet music, and songs from the radio and practiced, practiced and practiced.
 The Davis Sisters finally made their debut at their parents' home in Philadelphia, PA. in 1946.